isabella232/katacoda-scenarios-8/high-availability-lab/step2.md

 You just saw how to create a three-node cluster with RF=3, how to open a CQL Shell, create a table, insert data into it, and read the data.

-Unless otherwise defined, the Consistency Level defaults to ONE.
+Unless otherwise defined, the Consistency Level for cqlsh defaults to ONE.
 So, in our case all the nodes are up and CL=ONE, therefore the operations succeed.

 Next, you will see what happens when nodes are down and how the Consistency Level impacts the read/write operations.